-The abundance of grain expected during harvest in fall 2018 could leave some scrambling for a place to store it.
+NOTE: At times the abundance of grain can leave some scrambling for a place to store it.
 Visit DATCP's

 Temporary and Emergency Grain Storage page for considerations for both grain warehouse keepers and producers/depositors.